SoftFluent/CodeFluent-Entities-Documentation/generate_your_data_layers.md

 ![](img/getting-started/generate-your-data-layers-05.png)

 If you build your model, you can have a look at the entity and entity collection classes source code.

-You will have for entity classes:
+You have for entity classes:
-* properties according to your modeled entity
+* Properties according to your modeled entity
+* Save and Delete method
+* ...

+You have for entity collection classes:
+* Load methods (object oriented load, paginated one or using an IDataTeader instead of objects)
+* SaveAll method
+* ...